 Downspouts must be kept clear and directed away from the foundation to prevent basement flooding, foundation damage, and landscape erosion.
 Clogged gutters overflow during rainstorms, sending water cascading down exterior walls where it saturates siding, rots trim, and seeps into basements.
 Proper water management through functional gutters protects your home’s most expensive structural components from water damage.

 Prevent debris buildup by installing a RainTech gutter system that incorporates gutter guards, reducing maintenance while ensuring consistent water flow.
-Professional gutter systems handle Connecticut’s heavy autumn leaf fall and winter ice formation better than standard gutters, maintaining protection even during extreme weather when you need it most.
+RainTech’s ice system includes an integrated heat cable that creates a heated gutter guard, keeping the system working even during extreme winter weather.

 2. Roof Inspection